-Referral for an Educational, Health and Care Plan (EHCP)
+Referral for an Educational, Health and Care Plan (EHCP) - EHCNA Request

 If a child has lifelong or significant difficulties which cannot be met by school using the notional SEN funding for all children, they may undergo a Statutory Assessment Process which is requested by the school or by the parent.
 This will occur where the complexity of need or lack of clarity around the needs of the child are such that a multi-agency approach is required to assess the need, to plan provision and identify resources.
+This is called an Educational, Health Care and Needs Assessment.